-Located about 90 minutes southwest of the Twin Cities, New Ulm is a unique spot to visit.
-Founded in 1854, the city is named for Ulm, a community in Germany’s Bavaria.
+Located about 90 minutes southwest of Minneapolis, the city of New Ulm is a unique spot to visit.
+Founded in 1854, New Ulm is named after Ulm, a community in Germany’s Bavaria.

-From its days as a rural community on the southern plains of Minnesota, New Ulm has grown into an attractive city full of friendly residents eager to share its story with visitors.
-The quaint city of about 13,500 celebrates its mix of history and culture.
+From its days as a rural community on the southern plains of Minnesota, New Ulm has grown into an attractive city full of friendly residents eager to share its German-American story with visitors.
+The quaint city of about 13,500 celebrates its mix of Native American and German-American history and culture.
 With its unique attractions, restaurants, and shopping opportunities, you’ll have a fantastic time spending a weekend in the city.

 Celebrating everything from rock and roll and polka music to marching bands, the Minnesota Music Hall of Fame offers a walk through music history.
 While honoring music legends such as Prince, Bob Dylan, Judy Garland, and the Andrews Sisters, the Hall of Fame celebrates lesser-known figures as well.
 One star — Eddie Cochran — suffered an untimely death at 21 after a car accident during a tour in England.
 The Albert Lea native scored a major hit with “Summertime Blues.”

-New Ulm may be best known as the place where the last major conflict of the American Indian Wars of the 1860s began.
-A group of Dakota Native Americans launched an attack on the town after the federal government reneged on payments for their land and local businesses refused to lend them credit.
+The city of New Ulm, about 35 miles north of Mankato, may be best known as the place where the last major conflict in the American Indian Wars of the 1860s began.
+A group of Santee Dakota Native Americans launched an attack on the town after the federal government reneged on payments for their land and local businesses refused to lend them credit.

-You can learn more about the war and its ramifications at the Brown County Historical Museum.
+You can learn more about the war and its ramifications by traveling back in time at the Brown County Historical Society.
 Housed in a classic post office, the museum covers the history of New Ulm and features household items from Germany, an ice cutter used to cut chunks out of the frozen Minnesota River, and a telephone operator’s switchboard.

 Built in the 1890s to honor a German victory over the Romans, the Hermann Monument stands atop a dome in Hermann Heights Park.
 You can climb about 100 increasingly steep steps to the base of the Hermann statue for a breathtaking view of New Ulm and the Minnesota River Valley.
-A museum at the base of the dome covers the history of the German Arminius tribe, as well as that of New Ulm.
+A museum at the base of the dome covers the history of New Ulm and the German Arminius tribe.
 After your visit with Hermann, head to the visitor center downtown, where you’ll see a giant-size footprint on the wall attributed to Hermann.

-Tour the original site of the 160-year-old brewery, including August’s house and the old brewhouse.
+Tour the original site of the 160-year-old Schell’s Brewery, including August’s house and the old brewhouse.
 You’ll even learn about the brewery’s community band, the Schell’s Hobo Band.
 The tour ends with a tasting of some of Schell’s most flavorful drinks, including their root beer soda.

 Set your watch for a visit to the 45-foot-tall Glockenspiel on the north end of Minnesota Street.
-A three-member polka band performs from beneath the clock at noon, 3 p.m., and 5 p.m. daily.
+A three-member polka band performs from beneath the clock at noon, 3 p.m., and 5 p.m. daily, celebrating the city of New Ulm’s German-American heritage.
 Dedicated in 1980, the Glockenspiel’s 12 figurines — representing historical figures — celebrate New Ulm’s history and culture while rotating on a platform.
 During the holiday season, the polka band is replaced by a Nativity scene that’s displayed until early January.

 In 1870, the riverboat business was active along the Minnesota River.
 Things were going so well that locals established the town of West Newton.
 Harkin Store opened, expecting to do gangbuster business.
 Then, the railroad came to the area.
 Since it didn’t travel through West Newton, the riverboat business dried up, and the general store faded away, closing its doors in 1901.